justwillj/Java-Integration-Testing-Exercise-v2/README.md

-# Java Integration Testing Exercise

-This project utilizes the latest solution to the Vehicle/Reviews project as a starting point for the Integration Testing exercise.
+# Mocking with Mockito

+### Utilizing Mockito for unit tests

+This project illustrates how to utilize Mockito to test an existing service in a REST Api created with Spring Data.

+Interaction with the repositories has been mocked so that interaction with the database is not necessary in order to complete the unit tests.

-### Getting Started
+### Code Coverage

-***Database Connection***
-* This application uses the embedded H2 Database in memory.

-* When Spring sees there is no application.yml, it will default to this database.

-##Running Tests
-* To run tests, right-click on the controllers package in the test folder and select **_Run Tests with Coverage_**

-* Integration tests cover payload, content type, and status code tests of all 2XX

-* Code coverage can be viewed by right-clicking on the controller package and selecting Run with Coverage.
+Code coverage can be viewed by right-clicking on the test class and selecting _Run with Coverage_.

-* Coverage can also be run subsequently in the top right corner white and green shield symbol.

-## Linting
-* This project uses Google's Java coding standards.
-* You can lint any code block by pressing `CTRL + ALT + l`.